Bin-Detective/bindetective-ml/README.md

 # `Robin` BinDetective Waste Classification Model

-Robin is a fine-tuned ResNet50 model developed for waste classification, categorizing items into 10 distinct classes.
+Robin is a model developed for waste classification, categorizing items into 10 distinct classes.
+The model has been fine-tuned using different architectures to find the best and optimal performance.
+Below, you’ll find links to specific branches for each model variant.

+---

 ## Classes
 1. buah_sayuran (Fruits/Vegetables): `Fruit/vegetable waste, peels, seeds`